 What is also amusing about Independence Day is how diametrically opposed it is to the other view of alien infiltration out there at the time it came out, the one put forth by tv’s The X Files (1993-2002, 2016-8).
 Both seem to represent opposite wings of a political spectrum.
 The X Files comes from libertarian paranoia, almost at times seems to rest with the paranoiac distrust of federal government held by Montana militia groups; while Independence Day is set firmly on the Republican centre right.
 One is utterly paranoid about government, the other regards the establishment as heroes and is a hot-blooded call to nationalism.
 Most amusing is the point of intersection that the two have – both accept Roswell and Area 51 as gospel truth.
 The X Files sees these as prime exhibits in a truth that the government or a cabal within it has conspired to keep obscured from the populace; on the other hand, Independence Day accepts these as truth but amusingly enough allows Area 51 to become the central staging point for the strikeback against the alien forces.

 Roland Emmerich and Dean Devlin subsequently went onto make the muchly pilloried English-language remake of Godzilla (1998), which is actually a better special effects vehicle than Independence Day, and the non-genre American War of Independence film The Patriot (2000).
 Emmerich, Devlin and their Centropolis production company have also acted as producers on a number of other films including the flop Crusaders in space comedy The High Crusade (1994), the short-lived alien on Earth tv series The Visitor (1997), the Virtual Reality film The Thirteenth Floor (1999), the giant spider film Eight Legged Freaks (2002) and the post-holocaust film Hell (2011).
-On his own, Roland Emmerich subsequently made the environmental disaster film The Day After Tomorrow (2004), the prehistoric 10,000 BC (2008), the end of the world film 2012 (2009), the historical non-genre Anonymous (2011) that proposes that Shakespeare’s plays were written by someone else, the action film White House Down (2013) and Stonewall (2015) about the birth of the US gay rights movement and the war film Midway (2019).
+On his own, Roland Emmerich subsequently made the environmental disaster film The Day After Tomorrow (2004), the prehistoric 10,000 BC (2008), the end of the world film 2012 (2009), the historical non-genre Anonymous (2011) that proposes that Shakespeare’s plays were written by someone else, the action film White House Down (2013), Stonewall (2015) about the birth of the US gay rights movement and the war film Midway (2019).

 After parting from Emmerich, Dean Devlin disappeared off the radar apart from producing the odd thing such as Eight Legged Freaks, Cellular (2004), the trio of tv movies The Librarian: Quest for the Spear (2004), The Librarian: Return to King Solomon’s Mines (2006) and The Librarian: The Curse of the Judas Chalice (2008) and subsequent tv series The Librarians (2014-8), the Bermuda Triangle tv mini-series The Triangle (2005) and the tv series Leverage (2008-12) and The Outpost (2018– ).
 He subsequently directed and wrote the disaster film Geostorm (2017) and the thriller Bad Samaritan (2018).